pynashorg/pynashorg.github.com/_posts/2013-02-07-repr-and-dir-for-success.md

 You may be asking yourself, "What if I don't define repr on my objects?".
 Python has a default return value for repr that isn't very useful.
 Python is known for useful and sensible defaults, however, deciding what an appropriate representation of _your_ object is would be quite impractical; the core developers decided to go a different route and return the objects name, type, and memory address.

 	>>>class Example(object):
 	…	pass
 	>>>repr(Example())
 	'<__main__.Example object at 0x107ac77d0>'
 	>>>

 As you can see it's a good idea to _always_ define repr on your objects, and should be second nature.

-repr has other uses besides allowing eval to recreate it.
+repr has other uses besides allowing eval to recreate an object.
 For instance, when you log actions in your program, it often is helpful to see the object in question.

 	>>>log.debug("Created an Name: %r" % Name("Ryan'))
 	>>>